asartalo/release_tools/README.md

 ### update_version

-The following command will update the version on `pubspec.yaml` to version 1.0.1
+The following command will update the version on `pubspec.yaml` on the current directory to version 1.0.1

 ```sh
 $ release_tools update_version 1.0.1